-What is gratitude?
-Taken from The Oxford Dictionary gratitude is “the quality of being thankful; readiness to show appreciation for and to return kindness”.
+So, what is gratitude?
+According to The Oxford Dictionary gratitude is “the quality of being thankful; readiness to show appreciation for and to return kindness”.

 1. Self- Reiki Practice

-If you have learnt Reiki create some extra time for self- Reiki practice.
+If you’ve learnt Reiki create some extra time for self- Reiki practice.
 Self-Reiki practice helps you to “go with the flow” and accept the present moment as it is.
-There may be layers to acceptance of a life challenge.
+It’s natural for there to be layers of acceptance toward your life challenges.
 The gentler you are with yourself during this time, the easier your journey is.

 Write down 10 things each day that you’re grateful for.
-Initially it may be ambitious to find 10 things daily to be grateful for but over time the exercise will become easier.
+Initially, it may be ambitious to find 10 things each day to be grateful for, yet over time, it becomes easier.